 January 10 – The Good Place: The final few episodes of this bizarre, wonderful show ill doubtless bring countless surprises.
 With so much going on, it’ll be a tricky one to wrap up, but getting to the end will certainly be fun.

-January 10 – Titans: With the cats now set in place – Oh, who am I kidding.
+January 10 – Titans: With the cast now set in place – Oh, who am I kidding.
 They’re adding more characters.
 The Netflix UK release of Season 2 comes the same year as the American release of Season 3, making this one of the few genre shows to survive the swathe of cancellations in 2019.

 January 11 – Lord of the Dark Millennium (Dan Abnett): A massive anthology of Dan Abnett’s 40k short stories, covering Gaunt’s Ghosts, inquisitors and more besides.